-This comparative literature graduate with a passion for music, travelled to Europe to further her studies, and after receiving her degree from Sarah Lawrence College in NY, through a series of twists of fate, she found herself in London where she enrolled in a graduate music program at the Guildhall School of Music and Drama, where she met her future husband and musical partner, Jim Tomlinson.
+Stacey, a comparative literature graduate with a passion for music, travelled to Europe to further her studies after receiving her degree from Sarah Lawrence College in NY.
+Through a series of twists of fate, she found herself in London where she enrolled in a graduate music program at the Guildhall School of Music and Drama, where she met her future husband and musical partner, Jim Tomlinson.

-Kent’s musical journey began in her childhood with piano lessons.
+Kent’s musical journey began with childhood piano lessons.
 A keen ear and true voice lead her to search out opportunities to express her love of music.
-However, nothing suggested the shift from the academic path to the path that propelled her to international recognition as one of the foremost jazz singers of her generation.
-With a catalogue of 11 studio albums, including the Platinum-selling, Grammy-nominated Breakfast On The Morning Tram (EMI/Blue Note 2007) and an impressive list of collaborations, Stacey has graced the stages of more than 55 countries over the course of her career.
+However, nothing suggested the shift from the academic path to the one that propelled her to international recognition as one of the foremost jazz singers of her generation.
+With a catalogue of 12 studio albums, including the Platinum selling, Grammy-nominated Breakfast On The Morning Tram (Blue Note/EMI 2007) and an impressive list of collaborations, Stacey has graced the stages of more than 55 countries over the course of her career.

 During this period, Stacey cemented her reputation as a singer capable of putting a distinctive stamp on an impressive repertoire of standards.
 Her ability to communicate emotion through a nuanced and minimalist approach was showcased on Jim Tomlinson’s album, The Lyric (Token) which was awarded Album of The Year at the 2006 BBC Jazz Awards.
 This album brought her to the attention of Blue Note records with whom she signed in 2007.
 With each successive album, Stacey’s style has become more honed as her artistic outlook has broadened, leading her beyond the Great American Songbook to French chanson and Brazilian music which form an ever-larger part of her repertoire.

-With Roberto Menescal, Stacey recorded Tenderly (Sony), an intimate collection of standards that showcases her crystalline voice and Menescal’s warm guitar.
+With Roberto Menescal, Stacey recorded Tenderly (Sony 2015), an intimate collection of standards that showcases her crystalline voice and Menescal’s warm guitar.
 Jazzwise Magazine referred to the album as “an extremely beautiful meeting of minds” It is Menescal’s only full album as a jazz guitarist and demonstrates the debt he owes to the great Barney Kessel.
-As Kent’s first standards album in a decade, it shows her increasingly impressive and maturing interpretative gifts.
+As Kent’s first standards album in a decade, it shows her increasingly honed and impressive interpretative gifts.

-Whilst the COVID 19 pandemic has put Stacey’s concert appearances on pause, she has been busy recording from home and staying in touch with her fans through social media.
-She has recently released a single of Bob Marley’s Three Little Birds, a message of hope for these troubled times, as well as the EP, Christmas In The Rockies (Token 2020).
-She is also working on a series of EPs with her long-standing accompanist, Art Hirahara and more singles are planned for the new year.
-Her forthcoming studio album, Summer Me, Winter Me, is now planned for release in the fall of 2021.
+Throughout 2020-2021, while the COVID 19 pandemic put Stacey’s concert appearances on pause, she remained busy recording from home and staying in touch with her fans through social media.
+She released several recordings, including Bob Marley’s Three Little Birds and Bill Wither’s Lovely Day, with messages of hope for those troubled times, as well as the EP, Christmas In The Rockies (Token 2020).
+Songs From Other Places was also produced during this time and its mood of quiet contemplation reflects the circumstances of its making.